-The program will have built-in appeal to a general audience because of its focus on the Maya.
-The American fascination with Maya civilization that began in the 1840's with the publications of John Lloyd Stephens has only increased with the archeological and cultural revelations of recent decades.
+The film will appeal to a general audience because of its focus on the Maya.
+The American fascination with Maya civilization that began in the 1840s with the publications of John Lloyd Stephens has only increased with the archeological and cultural revelations of recent decades.
 Hundreds attend the hieroglyphic workshops that have proliferated nationwide.
-Thousands attend museum shows like The Blood of Kings and Painting the Maya Universe.
-Hundreds of thousands visit Maya archeological sites annually.
-And millions watch television specials on the history and culture of the ancient Maya.
+Thousands attend museum shows like The Fiery Pool, Lords of Creation and Courtly Art of the Ancient Maya.
+Hundreds of thousands visit Maya sites annually.
+And millions watch television programs on the history and culture of the ancient Maya.

 PBS reports that programs on the Maya are always highly rated.
-The NOVA version of Breaking the Maya Code has aired repeatedly in prime time and nationally over the past two years.
+The NOVA version of Breaking the Maya Code has aired repeatedly in national prime time over the past three years.
 NOVA's average rating for the season was 1.4; Cracking the Maya Code received a 1.6 average rating.
 (In 14 markets, the rating was between 2.0 and 4.6.)
-The two DVD editions have sold well over 11,000 units in the first year of release, making them best sellers in the documentary DVD market.
+The two DVD editions sold over 11,000 units in the first year of release, making them best sellers in the documentary DVD market.
 We expect an equally enthusiastic response to The Royal Cup, especially given growing interest in the Maya as the year 2012 approaches (see Distribution Plan, below).

-Beyond its focus on the Maya, The Royal Cup will have a broad appeal for those interested in scientific detective work and in the ethical and practical issues of collecting and studying ancient objects.
-The television broadcast will address these broad audiences.
+Beyond its focus on the Maya, The Royal Cup will appeal to those interested in scientific detective work and in the ethical and practical issues of collecting and studying ancient objects.

-To address the far narrower audience of curators, collectors, dealers and connoisseurs of Mesoamerican art and other archaeological artifacts, we will hold in-person screenings at museums of art and archaeology where these groups form a natural part of the institutions' events constituency.
+To target the narrower audience of curators, collectors, dealers and connoisseurs of Mesoamerican art and other archaeological artifacts, we will hold in-person screenings at museums of art and archaeology where these groups form a natural part of the institutions' events constituency.

-Issues related to the meaning and ownership of ancient objects will be of particular relevance to members of indigenous communities.
-This program will have particular resonance for the 45 million US Hispanics.
-They include a larger and growing Maya population, many of whom have been cut off not only from their history but from their cultural base, their families and their communities by economic and political necessity.
+Issues related to the meaning and ownership of ancient objects will be of specific relevance to members of indigenous communities.
+This film will have particular resonance for the 45 million US Hispanics.
+They include a large and growing Maya population, many of whom have been cut off not only from their history but from their cultural base, their families and their communities by economic and political necessity.
 A Spanish-language version is integral to the project and we will seek to disseminate it both through broadcast on Spanish-language networks and through screenings and discussions at community centers in Latino neighborhoods, with a special focus on communities with large Maya populations.

-We will also reach out to those who might not normally watch television documentaries by producing and disseminating video clips via YouTube, FaceBook and other social networking sites.
-These clips will lead viewers to a website where they can watch the program via a live video stream or download it to their computer.
-We also plan to make clips and special applications for cell phones and other hand-held devices, again to reach out to a younger audience.
+We will also reach out to those who might not normally watch television documentaries by disseminating the project via internet streaming and by creating additional original web content to distribute via YouTube videos, Facebook and other social networking sites.
+We also plan to make clips and special applications for cell phones, ipads and other hand-held devices, again to reach out to a younger audience.
 We are aware that a single year is a lifetime in the evolution of these new media, and as the project progresses we will adjust our planning for new media outputs to new opportunities as they develop.